Streaming Model Cascades for Semantic SQL: : Calibration-Based Cascade

 \gamcal adopts a \emph{doubling schedule}~\cite{cesa2006prediction}, a standard technique in online learning: retrain when the accumulated sample size has at least doubled since the last training event, i.e., when $|\SSe| \geq 2 n_{\text{last}}$, where $n_{\text{last}}$ is the sample count at the previous training.
 For $n$ total oracle samples, the doubling schedule bounds the number of retraining events to $O(\log n)$, while ensuring that each successive model is trained on at least twice as much data as its predecessor.

 Each retraining event triggers two operations: fitting the GAM on the full accumulated sample $\SSe$ (updating both the calibrated probabilities $\hat{f}(s)$ and the standard errors $\text{se}(s)$), and re-optimizing the thresholds $(\tau_{\text{low}}, \tau_{\text{high}})$ via Eq.~\ref{eq:gamcal-obj-concrete} using the updated calibrated scores.
+Both operations run on CPU over the accumulated oracle sample rather than the full table and, triggered only $O(\log n)$ times, add negligible end-to-end cost: each retraining is orders of magnitude cheaper than the oracle LLM calls issued in a single batch, so wall-clock cost tracks the delegation rate rather than the retraining schedule.

 To prevent overfitting during early execution, \gamcal defers the first training until both classes have accumulated a minimum number of samples:

 Before this condition is met, \gamcal operates in a \emph{cold-start phase} with default thresholds $\tau_{\text{low}} = 0$, $\tau_{\text{high}} = 1$ and identity calibration $g = \text{id}$.
 Under these defaults all records fall in the uncertain region, so \gamcal delegates every sampled record to the oracle.
 The resulting full-delegation strategy is conservative but maximizes information gain for the calibration model.
 For balanced datasets the cold-start phase typically ends within the first few batches.
 For highly imbalanced predicates, reaching $n_{\min}$ samples of the minority class may require more batches, which can be mitigated by increasing the budget fraction $\rho$.
 Figure~\ref{fig:gamcal-convergence} illustrates these dynamics on synthetic data.